 • Muscle fatigue: Muscles become weaker when they are tired and can result in ACL injury.

-Knowing ACL tear statistics and risk factors is important for athletes, coaches, medical professionals, and parents in order to help prevent ACL injuries from occurring.
+Knowing ACL tear statistics and risk factors is important for athletes, coaches, medical professionals, and parents to help prevent ACL injuries from occurring.

 ACL prevention programs should be implemented with proper technique training to reduce the likelihood of ACL tears.
 ACL injury prevention is a critical component to ensure that athletes can stay healthy and continue to participate in the sports they love.